Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

-You can use any container size and any fabric type or pattern, even scraps of fabric if you have many as I do.
-You can make this project holiday related as I did for this project.
+To make this DIY planter you can use any container size you like (but the larger the better) and any fabric type or pattern, even scraps of fabric if you have many as I do.
+You can make this project holiday or season related.
 My daughter is anxious for Halloween to come and she’s crazy about owls.
 I purchased this owl fabric last Halloween and used it to make a pretty and handy Halloween Tote Bag for her.
-And now I thought I could use this fabric for other Halloween related projects, like the Halloween treat jar I made a while ago and now for this pretty DIY Fabric Covered Planter.
-Because she loves gardening and loves taking care of her plants!
+I haven’t used it since but I thought I could use this fabric for this pretty fabric covered planter.
+Because besides Halloween, Ellie also loves gardening and taking care of her plants!
 Seriously!
 I’m so blessed!
 This kid is amazing!
-She’s so responsible and helpful, I can’t believe she’s only 4!
+She’s so responsible and helpful, I can’t believe she’s my flesh and blood!

 For this project a spray adhesive would do wonders and make your work way faster.
-But I didn’t have any and as I try to be as frugal as possible, I had to use stuff I got around the house.
+But I didn’t have any and as I try to be as frugal as possible, I used the stuff I got around the house.
 So fabric adhesive it is!
 In a regular bottle, with a regular nozzle, making my life way harder.
 But I love the result and it was such a fun project!
-Still very fast though, in spite of the rudimentary tools.
+In spite of my rudimentary tools, it all went very fast and I was able to enjoy my planter in just a few minutes!

 - Fabric adhesive (spray adhesive if you have)